Luis Arraez Player Props: Marlins vs. Yankees

-The Miami Marlins, including Luis Arraez (.220 batting average in his past 10 games), take on starting pitcher Michael King and the New York Yankees at LoanDepot park, Saturday at 4:10 PM ET.
+Luis Arraez -- with an on-base percentage of .200 in his past 10 games, 209 points lower than his season-long percentage -- will be in action for the Miami Marlins against the New York Yankees, with Gerrit Cole on the mound, on August 13 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Yankees.
+In his previous game, he hit a home run while going 1-for-4 against the Yankees.

 Luis Arraez Game Info & Props vs. the Yankees